 Social Media & Crime

 Most Americans’ knowledge and opinions of crime and justice are based on what they see on television and read in the newspapers (Warr, 2000).
-Social media, however, is increasingly becoming an important way that people learn about crime.
+Social media, however, is increasingly becoming an important way that people both engage with and learn about crime.

 Historically there’s always been crimes committed with an audience in mind, but it’s been a low-level background noise in the general crime picture,” said Surette, citing pre-internet cases of self-immolation.

-What’s new is the access people have to tools, via the smartphone, that allow for the creation, publication and distribution of content at the touch of a button – through photos, tweets, status updates, videos and now live streaming.
-Facebook isn’t the only app that allows smartphone users to broadcast in realtime, but it’s the only one available to an audience of 1.79 billion users.
+What’s new is the access people have to tools, via the smartphone, that allows for the creation, publication, and distribution of content at the touch of a button – through photos, tweets, status updates, videos and now live streaming.
+Facebook isn’t the only app that allows smartphone users to broadcast in real-time, but it’s the only one available to an audience of 1.79 billion users.

 The allure of attention from online peers, reinforced by immediate feedback in the form of shares, likes and other “engagement” indicators, can be intoxicating.